shayhowe/modular-html-css-workshop/README.md

 **Step 3:**

-* Using a media query, when a browser width falls below 640 pixels transform the horizontal list tab and pill style navigations into vertical list
+* Create new classes, `nav-tabs-stacked` and `nav-pills-stacked`, that transform the horizontal list tab and pill style navigations into stacked vertical lists
-  * Don't forget to take the mobile first approach into consideration

 ## Final Product